Importing the project¶

 You can launch the project with the debugger attached using the Debug > Start Debugging option from the top menu.
 However, unless you want to debug the project manager specifically, you'd need to configure debugging options first.
 This is due to the fact that when the Godot project manager opens a project, the initial process is terminated and the debugger gets detached.

-- Open the Debugging section and under Command Arguments add two new arguments:
+Open the Debugging section and under Command Arguments add two new arguments: the

 -eflag opens the editor instead of the project manager, and the